Kayne64/effects/README.md

 3. Enjoy

 # Keybind/Commands
-Start/Reset LSD = /lsd and /resetlsd
+1. Start/Reset LSD = /lsd and /resetlsd
-Start/Reset Weed = /weed and /resetweed
+2. Start/Reset Weed = /weed and /resetweed
-Start/Reset Cocaine = /cocaine and /resetcocaine
+3. Start/Reset Cocaine = /cocaine and /resetcocaine
-Start/Reset Meth = /meth and /methreset
+4. Start/Reset Meth = /meth and /methreset
-Start/Reset Drinking = /drunk and /resetdrunk
+5. Start/Reset Drinking = /drunk and /resetdrunk

 # Features
 Certain Commands for Starting and Resetting
 Individual Commands

 # Plans
-Intergration into vMenu/Menus
+1.Intergration into vMenu/Menus
-Emotes when command/button has been executed
+2. Emotes when command/button has been executed
-Different Effects with Drugs
+3. Different Effects with Drugs

 # Credits/Permission